playfulprogramming/playfulprogramming/content/blog/dynamic-html/index.md

 <!-- tabs:end -->

-This is a strong basis for a component, without needing much changing for now.
+This is a strong basis for a component without needing many changes for the moment.

 One thing we would love to add is the ability to see folders listed alongside files.
-While we _could_ - and arguably should - add in a component which copy/pastes the code from the `File` component to create a new `Folder` component, let's reuse what we already have!
+While we _could_ - and arguably should - add in a component that copy/pastes the code from the `File` component to create a new `Folder` component, let's reuse what we already have!

-To do this, we'll create a new property called `isFolder` which hides the date when set to true.
+To do this, we'll create a new property called `isFolder`, which hides the date when set to true.

 # Conditional Rendering